litomito/devops24/examinations/03/README.md

 What does the `ansible.builtin.debug` module actually do?

+It prints variables or custom massages to the console, mainly for debugging or showing information during playbook execution.

 ## QUESTION B

 What is the variable 'ansible_facts' and where does it come from?

+`ansible_facts` is a dictionary of systems information automatically collected from each host by the "Gathering Facts" task when a playbook starts.

 ## QUESTION C